 - 1. Purpose.
 The purpose of this policy is to ensure that Delta Gamma Fraternity has access to well-developed and understandable policies.
 Policies that are easy to find, read, and understand will support the Fraternity's mission; achieve accountability by identifying the parties responsible for Policies; provide members, staff, volunteers, Cabinet, and Council with clear, concise guidelines; and document how the Fraternity conducts business. - 2.
 Applicability and Scope Statement.
 This policy addresses the process for developing, issuing and maintaining all Delta Gamma Fraternity policies and applies to all members, staff, volunteers, Cabinet, and Council. - 3.
 Affiliations.
 Please refer to the Fraternity Constitution, the Council Handbook, and the Master Policies and Procedures Handbook. - 4.
 Effective date.
 This policy is in effect immediately. - 5.
-Responsibilities Section.
+Responsibilities.
 Delta Gamma Fraternity policies shall be presented in a common format; formally approved by the Council; maintained centrally and accessible to all interested parties; linked electronically to procedures for implementing the policy; and kept current within the framework of an organized system of change control. - a.
 Individuals who are responsible for writing, updating and distributing fraternity policies must comply with this policy. - b.
 For Delta Gamma Fraternity policies that predate this policy, the format described above is not applicable.
-Revised policies should be written in the approved policy format. - Policies will be clearly distinguished from related procedures according to the definitions infra.
+Revised policies should be written in the approved policy format. - c.
+Policies will be clearly distinguished from related procedures according to the definitions infra. - 6.
+Policies.

-6. Policies.

-- a.
-Policy Development - (1) While it needs to be understood that a requirement described in the Constitution may not be waived or altered except by amendment to that document, Council is given the authority to initiate or waive a policy that further defines a Constitutional directive.
-Sometimes an individual Council officer is given the responsibility to grant waivers of policy within a specific area and according to specific conditions.

-- (2) Cabinet Officers or other members (also known as Policy Proponents) may recommend a new policy or a waiver of a current policy.
+a.
+Policy Development

+- While it needs to be understood that a requirement described in the Constitution may not be waived or altered except by amendment to that document, Council is given the authority to initiate or waive a policy that further defines a Constitutional directive.
+Sometimes an individual Council officer is given the responsibility to grant waivers within a specific area and according to specific conditions. - 2.
+Cabinet Officers or other members (also known as Policy Proponents) may recommend a new policy or a waiver of a current policy.
 An officer should work with the Constitutions Chairman in the development of proposed new policies.
 The Constitutions Chairman opines whether the proposed new policy conflicts with the Constitution.
-Once the Constitutions Chairman has ascertained the proposed policy is in compliance with the Constitution, the policy may then be considered by Council and a decision formulated. - (3) The Policy Proponent may identify a Fraternity policy issue and develop it into a policy proposal.
+Once the Constitutions Chairman has ascertained the proposed policy is in compliance with the Constitution, the policy may then be considered by Council and a decision formulated. - 3.
+The Policy Proponent may identify a Fraternity policy issue and develop it into a policy proposal.
 The Policy Proponent will submit the policy proposal for review and endorsement to the Executive Director for appropriate/relevant Council member review.
-If the policy proposal is endorsed, a draft policy is created following the format outlined in Section 6 b of this Policy. - (4) The Policy Proponent will review the draft policy and consult with various stakeholders regarding the policy's likely impact on the members, staff, volunteers, Cabinet, and Council of the Fraternity, including legal and, if appropriate, Constitutions and Parliamentarian review.
-After review and input, the Policy is formally presented, reviewed and if appropriate, approved by the Council. - (5) The Policy Proponent will notify responsible parties when particular policies are scheduled for review or revision.
+If the policy proposal is endorsed, a draft policy is created following the format outlined in Section b of this Policy. - 4.
+The Policy Proponent will review the draft policy and consult with various stakeholders regarding the policy's likely impact on the members, staff, volunteers, Cabinet, and Council of the Fraternity, including legal and, if appropriate, Constitutions and Parliamentarian review.
+After review and input, the Policy is formally presented, reviewed and if appropriate, approved by the Council. - 5.
+The Policy Proponent will notify responsible parties when particular policies are scheduled for review or revision.
 The Policy Proponent will be available to work with the responsible parties during any phase of the policy development process, including, if applicable, implementation of a training schedule.
 It is recommended that a policy be reviewed annually, unless changes in the laws or Delta Gamma Fraternity business require a different review or revision schedule.
-The Policy Proponent will monitor compliance and facilitate remedies for noncompliance as directed by the policy. - (6) All new or revised policies are labeled with the date of their approval and immediately communicated to all Fraternity officers.
-Once the policy is approved and signed, the Policy Proponent will forward an electronic copy to the Director of Communications/Communications Department.
-The Communications Department will maintain copies of signed policies and policy revisions and post an electronic copy on Fraternity's Website.
+The Policy Proponent will monitor compliance and facilitate remedies for noncompliance as directed by the policy.